-IR - MLLW photography - May 22, June 18, June 21 and August 12, 2006
+IR - MLLW photography -May 22, June 18, June 21 and August 12, 2006,

 All airborne collections were accomplished within the calculated MHW and MLLW tides.
-A

-Cessna T206 aircraft was used to acquire the Natural color photographs and the tide-coordinated MHW black and white (B+W) infrared (IR) photographs.
+A Cessna T206 aircraft was used to acquire the Natural color photographs and the coordinated MHW black and white (B+W) infrared (IR) photographs.
 A Piper PA31 was used to acquire the coordinated MLLW B+W IR photographs.
-All photographs were acquired through the use of a Wild RC-30 camera (NOAA contract camera designator # 26) at the nominal scale of 1:30,000.
+Both aircraft used the same Wild RC-30 camera (NOAA contract camera designator # 26).
+All aerial photographs were acquired at the nominal scale of 1:30,000 with Airborne-GPS (ABGPS).
 Two ground-based static GPS datasets (NGS station GON-A, CORS station RVDI) were collected, during each photographic mission, as reference position data for the differential correction of the ABGPS data.